2.1 Managing the societal engagement and impact

 In the interview, the board appreciated the way in which its views have been taken into account, for example, in connection with the reorganization of Haaga-Helia’s internal structure.
 The board members have identified the existence of many silos within Haaga-Helia as a primary challenge and have suggested that the majority of staff members be given the opportunity to participate in RDI projects since currently, only 39% of the teachers and 25% of the support staff are involved in them.

 The vast majority of teaching and RDI staff members have a practical background, which is essential for a university of applied sciences such as Haaga-Helia.
 According to the interviewees, approximately 80% of all students work in parallel to their studies.
 This already creates substantial societal impact, assuming that most of the students work in the area of their studies.
-According to Haaga-Helia more than 600 companies are involves in joint RDI activities.
+According to Haaga-Helia more than 600 companies are involved in joint RDI activities.
 This is a very high number creating substantial societal impact in the region.
-The majority of RDI projects is externally funded, i.e. funded by the official funding sources (competitive funding) as well as by the private sector.
-In addition, a large number of course projects were carried out in the framework of Haaga-Helia’s degree programmes, e.g. during the thesis phase.
+The majority of RDI projects are externally funded, i.e. funded by public funding sources (competitive funding) as well as by the private sector.
+In addition, a large number of projects were carried out in the framework of Haaga-Helia’s degree programmes, e.g. during the thesis phase.